 LEGO Coupling Rods: The Orient Express and the Steam Train Renaissance

-/With the much-anticipated release of the LEGO Ideas Orient Express (21344), LEGO train fans once again have a great deal to celebrate.
+/With the release of the LEGO Ideas Orient Express (21344), LEGO train fans once again have a great deal to celebrate.
 Given that LEGO’s product release schedule for train theme sets is both infrequent and unpredictable, each release is that much more impactful and attracts its share of scrutiny from LEGO train fans.

 It's a steam train!
 Steam trains are definitely a minority subject compared to their diesel and electric peers.